-Vintage Rolex watches include acrylic crystals on them and while many may assume that sapphire crystal is automatically better, the plastic glass has its benefits too.
-First off, many vintage Rolex watch collectors simply like the look of acrylic over sapphire.
-Acrylic is less shiny and lends a cool retro vibe to the watch.
-In terms of practicality, acrylic does get scratched quite easily, but it’s also simple to buff out the scratches in a few minutes using polishing pastes.
+In terms of practicality, acrylic does get scratched quite easily; but it’s also relatively simple to buff out the scratches in a few minutes using polishing pastes (such as PolyWatch).
 The good news is that acrylic is durable and quite resilient to breaking.
-Furthermore, if it does break, it does so in a clean manner rather than shattering.
+Furthermore, if it does break, it often does so by cracking in a clean manner rather than shattering.
 Another advantage of acrylic is that it is much cheaper to replace than sapphire.

-Synthetic sapphire crystal has a much sleeker look and offers superb transparency to view the dial.
-Also, since sapphire ranks so high on the Mohs’ scale of mineral hardness, it is much more scratch resistant—a huge benefit for watch wearers.
-However, because of its hardness, sapphire will also shatter or chip if hit at certain angles.
-If this happens, not only does the watch need a new costly sapphire crystal replacement, the movement also needs to be looked at to see if any shards landed in there.
+Flat synthetic sapphire crystal has a much sleeker style and offers superb transparency to view the dial.
+It also doesn’t present the same distortions that are sometimes produced by acrylic crystals.
+Also, since sapphire ranks so high on the Mohs’ scale of mineral hardness, it is much more scratch-resistant, which is a significant benefit for watch wearers.
+However, because of its hardness, a sapphire will also shatter or chip if hit at certain angles.
+If this happens, not only does the watch need a costly new sapphire crystal replacement, but the movement may also need to be looked at to ensure that no shards or fragments are stuck inside.

-While acrylic and sapphire both have pros and cons—and their own fans—today, most modern luxury watches exclusively use sapphire crystal.
+Although acrylic and sapphire glass both have pros and cons (and devoted fans), most modern luxury watches exclusively use sapphire crystals.

 When Did Rolex Introduce Sapphire Crystal?